microsoft/dicom-server/docs/concepts/worklist.md

 Refer: https://dicom.nema.org/medical/dicom/current/output/html/part18.html#sect_11.6

-To N-SET a UPS instance currently in the SCHEDULED state, the Transaction UID Attribute shall not be present in the request.
-For a UPS instance in the IN PROGRESS state, the SCU shall provide the current Transaction UID (0008,1195) as an Attribute.
-If the Workitem is in the COMPLETED or CANCELED state, the response shall be a 400 (Bad Request) failure response.
+To update a Workitem currently in the SCHEDULED state, the Transaction UID Attribute shall not be present.
+For a Workitem in the IN PROGRESS state, the request must include the current Transaction UID as a query parameter.
+If the Workitem is already in the COMPLETED or CANCELED states, the response will be 400 (Bad Request).

 | Method  | Path                            | Description           |
 | :------ | :------------------------------ | :-------------------- |